TorbenRahbekKoch/hexcellent-improbability/readme.md

-I recently (again) came across the manual (it was probably written in Word 2.0 - a PDF (Danish only) is available in the doc folder) and decided I would try to see if I could create something similar, but this time in the browser.
+I recently (again) came across the manual (it was probably written in Word 2.0 - a PDF (Danish only) is available in the doc folder) and decided I would try to see if I could create something similar, but this time in a browser, which of course was not a viable option back then ;)

-This is the feeble steps in that direction.
+This is the first feeble steps in that direction.